Installation#

 Note

-For contributors and developers, we recommend using uv sync --all-groups to install all development dependencies including testing, documentation, and CLI tools.
+For contributors and developers, we recommend uv sync --all-groups to install all development dependencies including testing, documentation, CLI, and realtime tools.

 Developers#

-If you are a developer and want to contribute to the TorchFX project, you can set up a development environment by following these steps:
+If you want to contribute to TorchFX, set up a development environment with:

 git clone https://github.com/matteospanio/torchfx